alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Configuring-Skill-Instance.rst

 Skill
 =====

 The ``Skill`` object is the integration of all your skill logic.
-It is responsible for initializing SDK utilties such as the ``AttributesManager`` and ``ServiceClientFactory`` and also kick off the request handlering process.
+It is responsible for initializing SDK utilties such as the ``AttributesManager`` and ``ServiceClientFactory`` and also kick off the request handling process.

 Available Methods
 -----------------